Home » Camisha Hollis, 34: Young Daughter Witnessed Mother’s Suspected Murder

 Martha also stated that Camisha “was tired of the abuse and she was gonna leave.
 She wanted to live her life, just her and her kids.”

 Camisha was classified as an Endangered Missing Person and days following her disappearance, her car was found at an undisclosed location.
-While investigators wouldn’t tell the public where the 2018 Red Hyundai Elantra was found, they did immediately search nearby riverbanks and wildlife areas.
+While investigators wouldn’t tell the public where the 2018 Red Hyundai Elantra was located, they did immediately search nearby riverbanks and wildlife areas.

 “I’m still hoping for the best, like I said, prepared for the worst; just hoping we find her,” said Martha.